custom-components/ble_monitor/info.md

 {% endif %}
 {% if installed or pending_update %}

-# Changes in 1.0.5
+# Changes in 1.1.0

-- Fix bug for consumable sensor (Xiaomi Mija Mosquito Repellent WX08ZM)
+- Update of the latest changes from aioblescan into our component
+- Code cleaning of the parser (by @SeiTaN)

 {% endif %}